-As pointed out in \cite{Balasubramanian:2005qu, Dabholkar:2006za}, this 5-dimensional solution is nothing but a particular case of the supersymmetric 3-charge black ring constructed in \cite{Elvang:2004ds}.
+As shown in \cite{Balasubramanian:2005qu, Dabholkar:2006za}, this solution is nothing but a particular case of the supersymmetric three-charge black ring constructed in \cite{Elvang:2004ds, Bena:2004de, Gauntlett:2004qy}.
 In order to see this explicitly, we have to perform the integrals appearing in Eqs.~(\ref{eq:zmbr}), (\ref{eq:zpbr}) and (\ref{eq:omegabr}), for which it is convenient to introduce the set of coordinates $\xi, \eta, \psi, \phi$, defined as follows

 After a bit of algebra, one finds

 where we have used that